-The quality of these traits is often predictable of purebreds.
-However, should a dog be maltreated, kept confined or abandoned her tolerance, trust and natural disposition are tested.
-This is especially true of dogs that are cared for by rescue centres.
+The quality of these traits is often predictable by the breed, the education and socialisation.
+However, should a dog be maltreated, kept confined or abandoned they tolerance, trust and natural disposition are tested.

-Despite its rather savage history the bulldog is not prey driven.
+Despite its history the Bulldog is not prey driven.
 In fact, the well-adjusted bulldog exhibits no signs of aggression unless she herself is baited beyond her famed tolerance.
-She is no more a guard dog than a poodle nor renowned for her supreme intelligence.
-However, this makes the bulldog a stable and undemanding dog.
+She is no more a guard dog than a Poodle nor renowned for her supreme intelligence.
+However, this makes the Bulldog a stable and undemanding dog.
 She is mild-mannered around children and other dogs, and her docile nature allows her to slot in perfectly among a family pecking order.
-The bull dog is a dog with one of the best temperaments.
+The Bulldog is a dog with one of the best temperaments.

-Her hound heritage has given her a lust for the outdoors.
-Her nose is finely tuned to the scents of other dogs and wild animals, and she may have a tendency to follow such a scent to the ends of the earth.
-The beagle is however a dog with a good temperament and trustworthy, and with substantial training she can learn the recall.
-Her aloofness often means that she can make do without interaction with the family as long as her exercise needs are met.
-Games are a big love for the beagle and they cement her bond with the rest of the family.
+The Beagle’s hound heritage has given this dog a lust for the outdoors.
+Their nose is finely tuned to the scents of other dogs and wild animals, and they may have a tendency to follow such a scent to the ends of the earth.
+The Beagle is however a dog with a good temperament and trustworthy, and with substantial training this pooch can learn the recall command.
+The Beagle’s aloofness often means that it can make do without interaction with the family as long as its exercise needs are met.
+Games are a big love for the beagle and they cement to bond with the rest of the family.
 Beagles have a tendency to bark and howl at virtually anything.

 How can you be sure that a dog has the best temperament?
-To take the puppy’s temperament as a guide is of little use but some pedigrees (having been bred over the years) have predictable traits.
+To take the puppy’s temperament as a guide can help because some pedigrees (having been bred over the years) have predictable traits.
 To look for a dog with a good temperament may therefore lead you to choose a purebred of the kind of character well-documented by its breeders.
-If in doubt you should talk to others who have a dog and ask them questions about its character.
+If in doubt, you should talk to breeders or to others who have a dog and ask them questions about its temperament.